-Record retention
+Records retention

-To meet business requirements, regulatory and legal obligations, we retain records that have been created in our everyday course of business for determined periods of time.
+We retain records that have been created in the ordinary course of business for the period of time necessary to meet business requirements and legal obligations.

 - Unless records are needed for an imminent or pending legal or regulatory action, we will destroy them at the end of their retention period. - We comply with all applicable laws regulating the use and disclosure of personal information about employees and customers in each of the countries where we do business.